Olisun/Updated-Portfolio-Page/README.md

 The one main problem I faced was trying to get the specific modal to open correctly.
 At first, only the first modal would open for a featured project eventhough you clicked on one of the other two.
 I found out how to fix this by specifying the data-target attribute.
 The code snippet is below.

-## Code Snippits I like:
+## Code Snippets I like:

 This fixed the bug where clicking on any modal button only took you to the first one.
 By adding a data attriute (exp: data-target="#gifyModal"), you can target the specific modal attached to its button.
 ```
    <button type="button" class="btn btn-primary" data-toggle="modal" data-target="#gifyModal" id="gify-modal-button" style="display: block; margin-left: 120px;">Details</button>
 ```

 My first Javascript animations.
 I used jQuery's accordian method for the main content.
 I created an animation effect for the jumbotron and wrapped that in a setTimeOut function with a setInterval function nested inside.
-I made effects for the 3 featured project images.
+I made effects for the 3 featured project titles (will be more creative next go-around!).
 Finally, I made a scroll button for smaller screens.
 I referenced jQuery's docs on animation and W3 Schools for the scroll button.
 The setTimeOut and setInterval functions were from previous class exercises and homework.
 ```
 $(document).ready(function() {
   // This calls on jQuery's built-in accordian method and activates the accordian's actions.